ymatrix-data/TPC-H/README.md

 as following:
 > There are new variables in the tpch_variables.sh file.
 Please review to ensure the values are correct and then re-run this script.

-which urges you to re-check them out of prudence.
+which urges you to re-check them out of prudence, and run it again.

 ##Storage Options
 Table storage is defined in functions.sh and is configured for optimal performance.